et-ear-trainer/web/content/en/index.md

 - Identification of scales and modes
 Depending on the setting, the chords can also be played arpeggiated.
 - Chord progressions jazz and pop (diatonic in major and minor, modal interchange, modulations and others)
-- Over 50 classical progressions: Predominant chords, plagal resolutions, top note positions, the Neapolitan sixth chord, suspended fourth sixth chords, Pachelbel progressions, augmented fifth sixth chords, lamento movements, elliptic functions and many more
+- Over 50 classical progressions: Predominant chords, plagal resolutions, top note positions, the Neapolitan sixth chord, suspended fourth sixth chords, Pachelbel progressions, augmented fifth sixth chords, lamento movements, elliptic functions and many more (see :base-link{to="https://www.eliaschenker.com/ET_App/KlassischeKadenzenET-EarTrainer.pdf"}[here])
 <br><br>

 **For whom is the app intended?**